The Battle of the Bulge Tour

 The “Battle of the Bulge” was not just about Bastogne !

-Many many more, Belgian & Luxembourg towns and villages, were fought over and devastated and were just as important !
+Many many more, Belgian & Luxembourg towns and villages, were fought over and devastated

 MINIMUM NUMBER OF PERSONS: 2